- A level requirements: ABB

 Day-to-day teaching takes place in the Central Teaching Laboratory (CTL) and Roxby Building.
 The CTL houses industry-standard equipment, including one of the few staffed map collections in the country, containing over 100,000 maps, 600 atlases, and access to digital data.
 Your course will be delivered by the Department of Geography and Planning.

 From arrival to alumni, we’re with you all the way:

 I picked geography because of the breadth of the subject.
 It's one of the few subjects where you can develop an understanding of contemporary social science alongside cutting-edge natural science.
 Geography is applicable to pretty much every aspect of life.
 In third year in particular, you get a lot of elective modules with a very broad spectrum and can really satisfy your intellectual intrigue.

-We encourage students to undertake work experience and internships during the course of their degree and the tutorial programme includes sessions which help students identify what would be useful for them.
-In addition, our students can select a work-based dissertation, which combines the final year independent research project with a placement in industry.
-This provides you with the opportunity to explore an internship related to your career goals during the summer between Year Two and Three.
+We encourage students to undertake work experience and internships during the course of their degree.
+Our students can also select a work-based dissertation, which combines the final year independent research project with a placement in industry.

 Your tuition fees, funding your studies, and other costs to consider.

 |UK fees (applies to Channel Islands, Isle of Man and Republic of Ireland)|

 |Year abroad fee||£1,385|

 Tuition fees cover the cost of your teaching and assessment, operating facilities such as libraries, IT equipment, and access to academic and personal support.
 Learn more about tuition fees, funding and student finance.

 We understand that budgeting for your time at university is important, and we want to make sure you understand any course-related costs that are not covered by your tuition fee.
 This includes the cost of your dissertation/project, and optional field classes in year three.